mikeizbicki/cmc-csci040/hw_00/README.md

      - [ ] 3 images

- - The main HTML file must:
+ - At least one HTML file must:

      - [ ] be named `index.html`